btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Synchronization.md

 ```
 After FastSync is complete and you have brought back up your instance, refresh your BTCPay domain and wait for remaining blockchain synchronization.
 You can also follow [this video](https://youtube.com/watch?v=VNMnd-dX9Q8?t=1730).

-If your FastSync returns `You need to delete your Bitcoin Core wallet` after you load the uxto set, or you find this error: `Last wallet synchronisation goes beyond pruned data` :
+If your FastSync returns `You need to delete your Bitcoin Core wallet` after you load the uxto set, or you find this error: `Last wallet synchronisation goes beyond pruned data`, see cause 4 of [BTCPay Server keep showing that my node is always starting](#btcpay-server-keep-showing-that-my-node-is-always-starting)
-It means that the bitcoin core wallet needs to be removed because it was created before FastSync, likely because BTCPay Server started without the utxoset at the first boot.
-For example, this may be the case if you use Eclair or FullyNoded to receive funds.
-If you agree to remove the wallet to finish syncing with FastSync, use `docker volume rm generated_bitcoin_wallet_datadir` before you run `btcpay-up.sh`
-WARNING: Do not delete this wallet if you have any funds on it.

 ## How do I know that BTCPay synced completely?